 Your team might include content developers who create saved questions that can be reissued according to a schedule or associated with packages included in the Deploy Action workflow.
 These content developers do not necessarily write scripts, but they must be aware of the systems and processes running on endpoints in the network, understand the impact that scheduled questions and scheduled actions might have on endpoints, and be ready to make adjustments that might be necessary.

 Most customers leverage the content provided in Tanium content packs and solution modules as much as they can, and work with their technical account manager (TAM) on customizations and new use cases.

-We recommend that anyone developing content for the Tanium Core Platform, the best practice is to examine the content provided in the Tanium content packs as examples of code and settings that have been tested for best results.
+When developing content for the Tanium Core Platform, the best practice is to examine the content in the Tanium content packs as examples of code and settings that were tested for best results.
 Use the tested sensors and packages as a models for your custom content.